Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Binary Image Toy Dataset

 that is, the $r$-th row is set to one and all remaining pixels are zero.
 The observed image $X$ is obtained by passing $T^{(R)}$ through an independent Binary Symmetric Channel with flip probability $p \in (0,1)$:

 A similar process is followed for columns under $H_C \ (U^{(c)}_{ij} = \mathbf{1}\{ j = c \}$ for $c \sim \mathcal{U}\{1, d\}$).

 Note that the distribution of this dataset is supported on a finite alphabet and therefore the kNN KL estimator may not work well, especially for small $d$ due to distance ties and degenerate neighborhood volumes \cite{wang2009divergence}.
-However the same argument can be made for standard image datasets like MNIST and CIFAR-10 where pixel values are integer-valued (therefore distributed on a finite alphabet) but are commonly treated as embedded in a continuous Euclidean space.
+However the same argument can be made for standard image datasets like MNIST and CIFAR-10 where pixel values are integer-valued (therefore distributed on a finite alphabet) but are normalized and treated as a compact subset of $[0,1]^d \subset \mathbb R^d$.
 Following this convention, we find empirically that for moderate $d$, the induced geometry is sufficient for stable estimation.
 We therefore fix $d=8$ (and $p=0.1$) as the canonical setting.

 We can derive the true KL divergence of this dataset as follows: first let $P_R$ and $P_C$ denote the row-white and column-white image conditionals on $\mathcal{X} = \{0,1\}^{d \times d}$.
 Then we have